-All modules have discipleship challenges embedded in them.
+One of our SIP goals is to develop the children's understanding of discipleship and to live as disciples of Jesus.
+To achieve this all modules have discipleship challenges embedded in them.
 The children are encouraged to live their lives by being disciples of Jesus.
-Year Six articulated how they do this in letters to Bishop David.
+This year, we began an initiative where all children at St Agatha's from Kindergarten to Year 5 reflected on how they can be disciples of Jesus.
+Year 6 articulated how they do this in letters to Bishop David.